 Queries¶

-Mercator queries let you explore and visualize your cartography data in a flexible way, without going through the standard interface.
-They are written in a declarative language inspired by SQL and can produce a list or a graph.
+Mercator queries let you explore and visualise your cartography data flexibly, without going through the standard interface.
+They are written in a declarative SQL-inspired language and can produce either a list or a graph.

 A Mercator query follows this syntax: